anthonytournier/csgo-gsi-to-arduino/README.md

 * On Menu - default color Voilet
 * T win - default color Yellow fading on and off
 * CT Win - default color Blue fasing on and off
+* GUI to select breathing color or conenct GSI server

 ## Built With